WANOSCG Orchid Fact Sheet

 Distribution and Habitat

 Nerren Nerren Station to Israelite Bay with a disjunct population on Mount Augustus, growing in sandy, sandy-clay and granitic soils in woodlands and shrublands.
 The species is especially common in shallow soil pockets on inland granite outcrops.
-Also occurs in South Australia and the western part of New South Wales.
+The species is also found in South Australia and the western part of New South Wales.

 Flowering Months